-The Biology Department offers a degree program that combines basic biology courses with course work in chemistry, mathematics, and the liberal arts.
+This degree program combines basic biology courses with course work in chemistry, mathematics, and the liberal arts.
 The degree program prepares students primarily for continuing study at a four-year institution.
-Students should note that the Department has many articulation agreements with four-year colleges designed to facilitate transfer to these institutions.
+Students should note that Union County College has many articulation agreements with four-year colleges designed to facilitate transfer to these institutions.